 Who doesn’t love a sweet doggie smile?
 But how much do you know about what’s going on inside your dog’s mouth?
 To care for your dog in every way, it makes sense to learn more about your dog’s teeth so you know how they should look and how to care for them.
-Let’s start with the basics: how many teeth do dogs have?

 - How Many Teeth Do Dogs Have?

 - Types Of Teeth (& Infographic)